-Food Security of Vulnerable Groups
+Food Security for the Vulnerable Groups

-5.17 Resources will be required to assist vulnerable groups obtain adequate food.
-The implementation of structural adjustment in the agricultural sector should include a strong social dimensions facility to assist targetted vulnerable groups to maintain or improve their access to adequate diets.
+5.15 Resources will be required to assist vulnerable groups obtain adequate food.
+The implementation of structural adjustment in the agricultural sector should include a strong social dimensions facility to assist targetted vulnerable groups to maintain or improve their access to adequate diet.